touma-tw/seed-vc-Low-CPU-Optimization/README.md

 This fork focuses on optimizing the real-time inference GUI for Seed-VC, specifically targeting Windows users who need to run heavy background applications (like VRChat or Games) simultaneously.

-I only modified real-time-gui.py, so you can simply replace this file to the original seed-vc
+I only modified real-time-gui.py with Gemini's help, so you can simply replace this file to the original seed-vc

 Key Features & Fixes: